ergo-services/tools/README.md

 - ### saturn

   This is a central registrar for the nodes made with Ergo Framework.
-It provides service discovery and configuration management features.
+It allows you to run a central registrar for all your services made with Ergo Framework.
+It also provides a simple way to propagate configuration on the fly (pushing updates) among the registered nodes.

   `go install ergo.services/tools/saturn@latest`